'Like a war zone': Harvey floods highways, rips roofs off homes

 "This is only step one: This hurricane has hit our community squarely on our front porch," Mayor C.J.
 Wax said in a phone interview Saturday.
 "There are life-threatening floods that are arriving at our back porch."

-Harvey is expected to dump even more rain in the next few days, potentially triggering catastrophic flooding.
+Harvey is expected to dump even more rain over Texas in the next few days, potentially triggering catastrophic flooding.

 "A lot of the damage is yet to come," FEMA Administrator Brock Long told MSNBC.
 "Rainfall is going to be tremendous inland."